corkami/collisions/README.md

 ### MultiColls: multiple collisions chain

 Nothing prevents to chain several collision blocks, and have more than two contents with the same hash value.
-An example of that are Hashquines - that shows their own MD5 value.
+An example of that are *hashquines* - that shows their own MD5 value.
 The [PoCGTFO 14](https://github.com/angea/pocorgtfo#0x14) file contains 609 FastColl collisions, to do that through two file types in the same file.

 ### Validity

 A different strategy would be to kill the file type to bypass scanning as a corrupted file.
 Just overwriting the magic signature will be enough.
 Appending both files (as valid or invalid) with a format that doesn't need to be at offset 0 (archive, like ZIP/RAR/...) would reveal another file type.

 This enables polyglot collisions without using a chosen-prefix collision:
 1. use UniColl to enable or disable a magic signature, for example a PNG: